datalust/seq-client-log4net/README.md

 By default, the appender is synchronous.
 This can lead to application slowdowns.

 For acceptable production performance, we recommend the use of [_Log4Net.Async_](https://github.com/cjbhaines/Log4Net.Async) and a buffer size of 100 or greater.
+See [this log4net configuration](https://github.com/datalust/seq-client-log4net/blob/dev/example/SeqLog4NetExample/App.config) for full configuation sample.

 > **Note regarding NLog 4.0 and SLAB clients:**
 >